Legislators' Retirement System Member Handbook: The Defined Benefit Fund (LE DB)

 - are at least age 55 and your years of service as a member of the General Assembly plus your age equal at least 85.

-The Plan also provides a reduced monthly benefit for life to qualified members.
-If you wish to retire early, your pension benefit will be reduced by a formula based on your age if you are at least age 55 as long as you:
+The Plan provides a reduced monthly benefit for life to qualified members.
+If you wish to retire early, your retirement benefit will be reduced using a formula based on your age.
+You may receive early retirement as long as you: